meepodeep/750-THR-Earthtyper/README.md

  1. DO BEFORE BUILD ITS EASIER I THINK
  2. Download QMK Toolbox and flash earthtyper via.hex onto the teensy by plugging it in, hitting the boot button and flashing.
 # How to build
-1.solder the keyswitches onto the front of pcb using the laser cut Keyboard plate.svg , along with the teensy 2.0 and diodes on the back.
+1. solder the keyswitches onto the front of pcb using the laser cut Keyboard plate.svg , along with the teensy 2.0 and diodes on the back
 2. Attach led strips to the inside of the case

 <img width="1058" height="740" alt="image" src="https://github.com/user-attachments/assets/65b356f4-628c-4af2-88c2-e19544ea722b" />

-3. Mask, engrave and cut the rear plate out of acrylic benjamin back.svg.
+4. Mask, engrave and cut the rear plate out of acrylic benjamin back.svg

-4. Paint the engraved back plate.
+5. Paint the engraved back plate

-5. mount the keyboard pcb with m2 screws
+6. mount the keyboard pcb with m2 screws

 <img width="989" height="826" alt="image" src="https://github.com/user-attachments/assets/9d2746c2-54cf-4cf8-a94a-2947538cce09" />
+7. cut the internal usb cable short on the mini b end

+8. resolder the wire together so it doesnt have to coil and the usb c can still reach the outside

+10. Use whatever method of securing the usb c cable to the pcb so that it aligns with the hole in the case

+11. plug the mini b cable into the teensy.

-6. mount the lid with m3 screws while having the back plate on
+12. mount the front peice with m3 screws while having the back plate on

 <img width="1045" height="727" alt="image" src="https://github.com/user-attachments/assets/39f9e07e-b075-4236-8137-6b0d28dd8bb1" />
 <img width="1185" height="726" alt="image" src="https://github.com/user-attachments/assets/fb191f17-ae84-4a32-ba37-f467ccce2dd9" />

 #BOM